elopay/slate/source/index.html.md

 ```

-The elopage API allows unenrolling publishers from your affiliate programs.
+The elopage API allows enrolling publishers from your affiliate programs.

 ### POST